Jonathan-Adly/AgentRun/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/jonathan-adly/agentrun/blob/main/LICENSE)
 [![Twitter Follow](https://img.shields.io/twitter/follow/Jonathan_Adly_?style=social)](https://twitter.com/Jonathan_Adly_)

-Agentrun is a Python library that makes it easy to run Python code safely from large language models (LLMs) with a single line of code.
+AgentRun is a Python library that makes it easy to run Python code safely from large language models (LLMs) with a single line of code.
 Built on top of the Docker Python SDK and RestrictedPython, it provides a simple, transparent, and user-friendly API to manage isolated code execution.

-Agentrun automatically installs and uninstalls dependencies, limits resource consumption, checks code safety, and sets execution timeouts.
+AgentRun automatically installs and uninstalls dependencies with optional caching, limits resource consumption, checks code safety, and sets execution timeouts.
 It has 97% test coverage with full static typing and only two dependencies.

 ## Why?